kolotaev/vakt/README.md

 ```
 Where `<>` are delimiters of a regular expression boundaries part.
 Custom Policy can redefine them by overriding
 `start_tag` and `end_tag` properties.
 Generally you always want to use the first variant: `<foo.*>`.

+Due to relatively slow performance of regular expressions execution we recommend to define your policies in
+regex syntax only when you really need it, in other cases use simple strings:
+both will work perfectly (and now swiftly!) with RegexChecker.

 **WARNING.
 Please note, that storages have varying level of regexp support.
 For example,
 most SQL databases allow to use POSIX metacharacters whereas python `re` module